Back

 Cross-platform app development: write once, use everywhere

-Imagine that you have to talk to a native Spanish speaker but you don’t feel like learning Spanish.
-They don’t speak your native language, you don’t speak theirs either — but you both speak English, so you still can hold a conversation.
-And if you need to talk to a French person, you can use English as well.
+Imagine you have to talk to a native Spanish speaker but don’t feel like learning Spanish.
+They don’t speak your native language, and you don’t speak theirs either — but you both speak English, so you can still hold a conversation.
+And if you need to talk to a French person, you can also use English.

 native mobile app development